HiDefTextiles/HiDefKnits/README.md

 such as Stephen West of Westknits and Steven Mark Berg of StevenBe.
 Ragga's connections to the knitting scene and knowledge of publishing will be invaluble for the marketing and developement of HiDef Knits.

+**Fanney Svansdóttir** has agreed to be a beta-tester for HiDef Knits (cf. [enclosed](RANNIS/coop_Fanney.pdf) declaration of cooperation) with emphasis on patterns meant for domestic machine knitting.
+Fanney owns and opperates *YLUR*, a knitwear company located in Selfoss, Iceland.
+Ylur's production is a combination of domestic machine knitting and handknitting finishing.

 3.3.
 Budget